Mirali-01/MERN-app/README.md

 # Workout Application

-JWT for User Authentification (id encryption)
-Bcrypt for Password Encryption
+Traversy Media for a great lessons on the MERN Stack and Redux JWT for User Authentification (JSON Web Token for verification) Bcrypt for Password Encryption
+React Icons: Font Awesome
+API: